 - Raise your pre-determined furniture, clothing and valuables onto beds, tables and into roof spaces

-- Empty fridges and freezers, leading the doors open
+- Empty fridges and freezers, leaving the doors open

-- Place sandbags (strong plastic bag full of sand or earth) in the toilet bowl and over all laundry/bathroom drain holes to prevent sewage back-flow
+- Place sandbags (strong plastic bags full of sand or earth) in the toilet bowl and over all laundry/bathroom drain holes to prevent sewage back-flow

 - Call your out of town contact before you leave and once you arrive at your evacuation location

 - Charge your mobile phone

 - Check your neighbours and friends who may need special assistance

 - Prepare your pets - have your pets ready to go – if you are unable to take your pets with you never leave them tied up or chained and provide adequate food and water in large heavy bowls